The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone

 A related problem concerns the photometry of galaxies.
 Previously, { L-GALAXIES} would already know the desired output redshifts when the galaxies were evolved in time.
 This made it possible to anticipate for any amount of newly formed stars how old the corresponding stellar population would be at the desired output times, and thus to integrate up the observed luminosity with the help of a spectrophotometric model taking the corresponding age differences into account.
-For a lightcone output, this is no longer easily possible in the same way.
-Not only is the instant of a lightcone crossing of a particular galaxy not yet known when its evolution commences at some high redshift, a galaxy may also cross the lightcone at multiple different times if it has to be subjected to periodic replication of the simulation box to fill the lightcone geometry.
-These issues can be resolved, however, if every galaxy keeps a sufficiently detailed record of its star formation history, as described by \citet{Shamshiri2015}.
+For a lightcone output, this scheme no longer works.
+Not only is the instant of lightcone crossing for a particular galaxy unknown as it evolves at higher redshift, also it may cross the lightcone at multiple different times once the periodic replication of the simulation box is taken into account.
+These issues can be resolved, however, if every galaxy keeps a sufficiently detailed record of its own star formation history, as described by \citet{Shamshiri2015}.
 We make use of the same idea here, but provide a new technical implementation that we describe in a dedicated subsection below.